QMUL-ECS735P/lab-week-3/README.md

-This lab sheet and all other materials can be found on GitHub here: https://github.com/QMUL-ECS735P/lab-week-3/

 # Introduction to Python and RDFlib

 > **Session objectives:**
 >   - Become familiar with using Python to create simple Semantic Web programs.